-Andrew Plemmons Pratt is a white anti-racist ally and a Partner for School Redesign at CityBridge Education.
+Andrew Plemmons Pratt is a white anti-racist ally and a Director of School Launch and Incubation at CityBridge Education.
 His work is grounded in the belief that schools are institutions that can either teach and reinforce racism and bias, or that can disrupt and dismantle systems of oppression.
 He works with teams building the disruptive schools.

 At CityBridge, Andrew co-designs and co-leads the Breakthrough Design Fellowship for school faculty, which merges the consciousness of racial equity work with the creativity of design thinking.
 He co-leads School Retool, a professional learning experience that introduces the fundamentals of design thinking to school leaders as they launch small and fast experiments to solve institutional problems.
 He also coaches leaders and teams on the strategy and change management to realize their school redesign visions.